 Aerial view of Oak Ridge Reservoir showing the bridge.

-There’s more to tell about the ghost bridge — see here.
+I’ve recently uncovered even more cool stuff about the ghost bridge — see here.